apacheignite/documentation/data-grid/memory-and-cache-metrics.md

   "title": "Memory Metrics"
 }
 [/block]
-Apache Ignite's [page memory](doc:page-memory) puts out several memory-level probes via a special memory metrics interface and JMX bean.
-Having an access to the memory metrics helps us to track the overall memory utilization, measure its performance and execute required optimizations if a bottleneck is spotted.
+Apache Ignite’s [page memory](doc:page-memory) can be analyzed via several parameters exposed through `MemoryMetrics` interface and JMX bean.
+Having access to the memory metrics can help track the overall memory utilization, measure its performance, and execute required optimizations if a bottleneck is spotted.

 `MemoryMetrics` is the main entry point that provides page memory-related metrics of a specific Apache Ignite node.
-Since there are can be several memory regions configured on a node, the metrics for every region are collected and obtained separately using the above-mentioned API.
+Since there are can be several memory regions configured on a node, the metrics for every region are collected and obtained separately using this API.

-Below you can see the list of the methods supported by `MemoryMetrics` interface at the moment:
+Currently, `MemoryMetrics` interface supports the following methods:
 [block:parameters]
 {
   "data": {